vtrphan/phoenix/challenges.3.md

 kubectl delete pods/PODNAME
 ```

-## 3. Automate zero downtime deployment via Azure DevOps
+## 3. Automate deployment via Azure DevOps
-> Need help?
-Check hints [here :blue_book:](hints/TeamServicesToK8s.md)!
-- Now let's automate all of this.
-Create a Azure DevOps release definition.
-Make sure it
+> This is about automatically releasing your app via yaml to you cluster. [here :blue_book:](hints/azuredevops_yaml_kubernetes.md)!
+- Check in your yaml file into your code repository
+- Make sure that your yaml file is available in the drop
+- Make sure to authenticate to your AKS cluster
+- Use the kubernetes apply task in your release to deploy your app continously
-- triggers when the build has finished
+- Activate the build and release trigger to deploy on every code change
-- deploy your latest image created by the build definition with help of the deployment.yaml file.
-You can use the *Kubernetes task* to do this.
-- Use $(Build.BuildNumber) to apply the correct image.

 # Bonus Challenge - Technology Shootout
 Let's say a co-worker of you recommends writing the backend app with in "Go" for performance reasons.
 How could you try the Go-Backend and run it without downtime?
 Where could you find performance data?